EGI-Federation/documentation/content/en/internal/configuration-database/downtime-registration/_index.md

 - **Active & Imminent**, linked from the main menu, that allows users to see currently active downtimes and downtimes planned in the coming weeks.
+- **Downtime Calendar**, linked from the main menu, that allows users to view and filter all downtimes.
 - **Site details**, where all the downtimes associated to the site are listed
-- **Service endpoint details**, where all the downtimes associated to the service endpoint are listed
+- **Service endpoint details**, where all the downtimes associated to the service endpoint are listed.
-- **Service group details**, where all the downtimes associated to the service group are listed
+- **Service group details**, where all the downtimes associated to the service group are listed.

 Each downtime has its own page providing details, accessible by clicking on the `Downtime Id` link or similar in downtime listing pages.